Annual Reports

 The Group’s objectives continue unchanged, being the promotion of research into all aspects of the history of building services engineering, together with the recording, and where appropriate, preservation of historically significant systems, equipment and records.
 The Group was very pleased to have contributed towards the preservation in St Paul’s Church Deptford London of a rare warm air stove, made by the firm of John Grundy, which was due for imminent removal and disposal.

-The Committee this year welcomed Chris Sugg as a member.
-The Group has six co-opted members from the external organisations BSRIA, the Science Museum, English Heritage, and The National Trust.
-The Group met five times during the year, holding two of its meetings by invitation at the offices of English Heritage and The National Trust.
+The Committee this year welcomed Chris Sugg of IGEM as a member.
+The Group has six co-opted members from the external organisations BSRIA, the Science Museum, English Heritage, and National Trust.
+The Group met five times during the year, holding two of its meetings by invitation at the offices of English Heritage and National Trust.

 The Group has continued to pursue a number of projects including research into pioneers in H&V Engineering such as Phipson, Haden, Perkins, Musgrave and Davidson, and in the field of AC, Carrier’s work in the UK.
 Landmark buildings visited during the year were the Victoria and Albert Museum; the National Monuments Record Centre at Swindon; The National Trust properties of Penryhn, Powis and Chirk Castles, Lacock Abbey and Kingston Lacy House.
 The creation of an Oral History sound archive remains one of the Group’s future objectives.